-- Master of Arts in Education degrees are offered in French, Romance Languages and Spanish.
+- Master of Arts in Education degrees are offered in French and Spanish.

 - Experienced faculty teach all courses at all levels.

-- 36 full-time faculty members, most of whom hold a PhD in their field.
+- 36 are full-time faculty members, 86% of whom hold a PhD in their field

-- Native speakers from Argentina, Austria, China, Colombia, Cuba, France, Germany, Japan, Mexico, Puerto Rico, Senegal, and Spain.
+- Many are native speakers from places like Argentina, Austria, China, Colombia, France, Germany, Japan, Mexico, Puerto Rico, Senegal, and Spain.

-- Leaders in national and regional language organizations.
+- CML faculty are leaders in national and regional language organizations.

-- Published authors of books, journal articles, poems, and plays, faculty serve as supportive role models.
+- As published authors of books, journal articles, poems, and plays, faculty serve as supportive role models.